 Dependents must be enrolled with the Trust before their benefits begin.
-Dependent documentation is required (e.g. marriage certificate for your spouse, or birth certificate or court documents for your dependent children) within 90 days of your dependent's effective date of coverage.
-Failure to provide the required documentation for your dependents within the allotted time will result in your dependents not being covered.
+Dependent documentation is required (e.g. marriage certificate for your spouse, or birth certificate or court documents for your dependent children) within 90 days of a dependent's effective date of coverage.
+Failure to provide the required documentation for your dependent(s) within the allotted time will result in your dependent(s) not being covered.